Uche05/ProductSalesAid/README.md

 ### Bugs
 It is important to note that during the early stages of development I fell into some logical errors such as misuse of a while loop and I fixed that error by putting the conditions in their right indented place.

 Before there were no issues, PEP8 Linter hinted about lines that were too long and space characters it detected; I fixed the errors by noting where it detected spaces and removed such spaces.

-Another error the linter formally wrote was the "continuation line under-indented for visual indent" which I fixed using Microsoft Copilot; the same thing occured with the E302 Error of expected 2 blank lines, found(1).
+Another error the linter formally wrote was the "continuation line under-indented for visual indent" which I fixed using help from using Microsoft Copilot to understand the meaning of the error as I couldn't get it by intuition and hence use the gained guidance of MS. Copilot to fix the issue; the same thing occured with the E302 Error of expected 2 blank lines, found(1) as I didn't know it meant the lines before a function but Ms.Copilot pointed that out.

 With the current code there are ***NO*** issues to report.